 Teaching Achievements and Honors

-Professor Su-Er Guo has received numerous major honors and awards in teaching, research, and professional service both domestically and internationally, fully demonstrating her outstanding academic achievements and professional contributions.
+Professor Su-Er Guo has received numerous major honors and awards in teaching, research, and professional service both domestically and internationally, demonstrating her outstanding academic achievements and professional contributions.
 The following highlights Professor Guo's major honors over the past five years:

 🏆 Fellow of the American Academy of Nursing